chrismbryant/anchor-vector-optimization/README.md

 ### Learning to Classify Handwritten Digits

+Remember that our model computes a distance function to each set of anchor vectors.
+Whichever anchor set an example is _closest_ to is the assigned class of that example.

 #### 1 anchor per class

 To start off, we can give each class just one anchor vector to work with.
 Before we even allow the anchor vectors to move, it may be interesting to see what happens if we train only learn the softmax parameters **w** and **b** given a fixed set of anchors.